RevealBi/Documentation/docs/user/tutorials-ohlc.md

 ### Changing the Maximum Bound

-For Maximum bounds, the default will be set to *Automatic* so that Slingshot uses your original data.
+For Maximum bounds, the default will be set to *Automatic* so that Reveal uses your original data.
 In order to set a different one, enter the value you want for the chart's top limit.

 <a name='setting-logarithmic-axis'></a>